visitor uses camera intercom system

 Intercoms with cameras can be wired or wireless.
 Wireless video intercoms are more cost-effective than wired systems because they don’t require you to run wiring between devices.

-Depending on the type of system you install, your video intercom installation could cost a few hundred or several thousand dollars.
-Keep in mind that installers set their own prices, so installation costs may vary.
+Depending on the system you install, your video intercom installation could cost a few hundred or several thousand dollars.
+Keep in mind that installers set their own prices, so installation costs will vary.

 How does a video intercom system work?